Skip to main content

 Analysis

-Addressing issues of sexual assault, domestic violence, abuse and harassment within the military is important for maintaining a resilient and ready force.
-The department has expanded victim support services to assist those affected.
-Specialized resources such as counseling, advocacy and legal assistance have been established to provide victims with support, protection and access to justice.
+Addressing issues of sexual assault, domestic violence, abuse and harassment within the military is important for maintaining a focused and ready force.
+The department has expanded protection, access to justice and victim support services to assist those impacted by interpersonal violence through specialized resources such as counseling, advocacy and legal assistance.

 Insights

-The military’s service branches have an obligation to know what is happening with their service members both while they are on and off duty.
-Through the implementation of interpersonal violence policies at the state level, we empower victims, deter offenders and create an environment for military families that is conducive to resilience and readiness.
+The military has an obligation to support service members and their families as they navigate hardship both on and off duty.
+Through the implementation of interpersonal violence policies at the state level, we empower victims, deter offenders and create an environment that is conducive to readiness.

 State Policymakers